Looking around you: external information enhances representations for event sequences: Methodology

-An additional external context representation vector is constructed by aggregating the internal representation vectors from a set of selected users of size $n$.
-The external embedding model works on top of the original encoder.
+A trained encoder produces representations for all sequences in the sample $D$, defining the internal representation vector $\vech_{i, t}$ for each user $i$ and time moment $t$.
+This vector may not contain enough information about the user's behavior, so external factors can improve performance on downstream tasks.
+We propose obtaining these factors from an additional external context representation vector constructed by aggregating the internal representation vectors of a random subset of $n$ selected users.

-The procedure for constructing a context vector at a specific point in time $t$ is presented in Figure~\ref{fig:global_pooling} and is as follows: \begin{itemize} \item [1.]
-Obtain a representation $\mathbf{h}_t$ of a specific user at time $t$.
+The procedure for constructing an external context vector at a specific point in time $t$ is presented in Figure~\ref{fig:global_pooling} and is as follows: \begin{itemize} \item [1.]
+Obtain an internal representation $\mathbf{h}_t$ of a specific user at time~$t$.
 We use the last available representation from the past.
 Our goal is to construct an external context vector for this user. \item [2.]
-Select internal representations from other users that precede the current time point but are close to it in terms of temporal proximity:
+Select internal representations from $n$ other selected users observed shortly before the current time point $t$: